Faster-than-Nyquist Signaling in the Finite Time-Bandwidth Product Regime: FTN System Design

 An optimal time-limited pulse must satisfy several criteria: it should generate minimal ISI at the Nyquist rate, adhere to a given OOB power constraint, and maximize the MCCR when used as a base pulse of FTN system.

-Numerous pulse designs have been proposed for FTN signaling.
-Jaffal and Alvarado \cite{jaffal2022pulses} considered time-limited pulses based on a weighted combination of normalized and time-truncated PSWFs.
-The weights were optimized to minimize residual ISI power—specifically, ISI beyond the memory of the equalizer—while meeting an OOB constraint.
-Jaffal and Abou-Faycal \cite{jaffal2019achievable} used a similar linear combination of PSWFs but with the objective of maximizing the capacity of a bandlimited channel.
+Various pulse designs have been proposed for FTN signaling, ranging from classical waveforms like the RRC, Gaussian, and PSWFs to pulses optimized for specific performance metrics.
+Liveris and Georghiades \cite{liveris2003exploiting} established the existence of the Mazo limit for RRC pulses, demonstrating that they can be packed beyond the Nyquist rate without reducing the minimum Euclidean distance.
+Le et al. \cite{le2014practical} evaluated several $T$-orthogonal pulses including RRC, Phydyas, and extended Gaussian functions regarding their bit error rate, peak-to-average power ratio, and spectral efficiency.
+Rusek et al. \cite{rusek2008faster} explored short, finite pulses such as the half-cycle sinusoid and Halpern's finite Nyquist pulse.
+However, the lack of a common OOB energy baseline makes direct comparisons difficult.
+The use of PSWFs for FTN appears in the early work of Foschini \cite{foschini1984contrasting} and Anderson and Rusek \cite{anderson2007optimal}.
+Notably, PSWFs and Gaussian pulses were identified to provide superior performance to RRC pulses when packet length is short \cite{anderson2007optimal}.

+More recent literature focuses on optimized pulse design under some performance metrics.
 Anderson \cite[Ch.
 7]{anderson2017bandwidth} explored several optimized pulses, including a modified principal PSWF, that simultaneously satisfy OOB and OOI requirements; however, these idealized pulses have infinite time and frequency support.
-Makarov et al. \cite{makarov2020optimizing} proposed a time-limited pulse based on a Fourier-series (FS) expansion, optimized to minimize OOB power subject to a specific autocorrelation constraint.
-Despite these advanced designs, the time-truncated RRC pulse remains the common choice in the FTN literature due to its versatility and wide adoption in communication standards.
+Jaffal and Alvarado \cite{jaffal2022pulses} proposed a weighted combination of normalized, time-truncated PSWFs, where weights are optimized to minimize residual ISI power (specifically power beyond the equalizer's memory) under OOB constraints.
+Similarly, Jaffal and Abou-Faycal \cite{jaffal2019achievable} utilized linear combination of PSWFs to maximize capacity in bandlimited channels.
+Diverging from orthogonal designs, Milojkovi\'c et al. \cite{milojkovic2022pulseshaping} introduced non-orthogonal pulses formed by linear combination of RRC pulses, optimized to maximize an information rate upper bound.
+Additionally, Makarov et al. \cite{makarov2020optimizing} proposed time-limited pulses based on Fourier-series (FS) expansion, optimized for minimum OOB power subject to specific autocorrelation constraints.
+Despite these advancements, the time-truncated RRC pulse remains the common choice in the FTN literature due to its versatility and wide adoption in communication standards.

 In this section, we develop an optimized pulse design based on FS expansion, similar to the approach in \cite{makarov2020optimizing}.
 Consider an $m$-th order FS approximation of a real-valued, even-symmetric pulse $p(t)$: